alexbraatz/server-axios-env/README.md

 This lecture's goal is to make a request from the cleint to the local server, have that server then make an 3rd party API request.
 Then pass it back to the client and show it on the DOM.

+server side axios
+---
+    - npm install axios
+    - require axios in server scripts when appropraite
+    - use server to calll out to 3rd party API
+    - include API key in the url

+router scripts:

+dotenv
+---

+- ```npm install dotenv```
+- create a '.env' file in the root folder
+- place any environment variables in there as needed
+- note: .env files are note commited so as to so as to protect them from being pulbicly committed to a repo
+- require dot env config in server files as needed
+- use the process.env.NAME as needed in script